grencez/grencez.dev/2022/sxproto-20220122/index.md

 **How should these S-expression protobuf files look?**
 Or more urgently, how should we name them?
-Luckily, applying some wordplay to the existing "textproto" and "binaryproto" naming scheme gives us an easy answer:
+Luckily, applying some wordplay to the existing "textproto" (`.txtpb`) and "binaryproto" (`.binpb`) naming scheme gives us an easy answer:
-"S-expression proto" files should have an `.sxproto` file extension (pronounced "ess ex proto").
+"S-expression proto" files should have an `.sxpb` file extension (pronounced "ess ex proto").

 **How do comments look?**
 In Lisp, they're semicolons.